antek-drzewiecki/wine_bouncer/README.md

 #### Protected

-The protected strategy is very similar to the default strategy except any public end point must explicitly set.
-To make an end point public, use `oauth2: false`.
+The protected strategy is very similar to the default strategy except any public endpoint must explicitly set.
+To make an end point public, use `oauth2 false`.
-If the authorization is not set, the end point is assumed to be protected and Doorkeeper's default scopes are used.
+If the authorization method is not set, the end point is assumed to be __protected with Doorkeeper's default scopes__ (which is the same as `oauth2 nil `.)
+To protect your endpoint with other scopes append the following method `oauth2 'first scope', 'second scope'`.

 ### Token information